Home About Approach Cases Definitions Contact me Recommendations

 2. Lateralisation

 Examples include cognitive problems or seizures (brain), sphincters (spine or cauda equina), and fatiguability (neuromuscular junction).
+These are useful clues to look for.

 Better to ask them to expand - ‘Can you describe the feeling in more detail - what exactly are you experiencing?’.
 Try not to put words in the patient’s mouth (‘Would you say it felt like the room was violently spinning?’).
-Avoid leading questions (‘You didn’t have any slurred speech, right?’).
+Avoid leading questions (‘You didn’t have any slurred speech, did you?’).

-This part is somewhat ‘checklist’ - ask specific closed questions (‘Have you had any double vision?’).
-Avoid multi-option questions (‘Have you had any clumsiness, slurred speech, or double vision?’).
-There’s a risk some suggestible patients will answer yes to symptoms they haven’t had - so don’t take a ‘yes’ at face value.
-Ask for more detail, such as examples of when the symptom has happened and what they’ve noted.
-The person accompanying may be able to comment - if they’ve noted the symptom too, that’s valuable and lends it some weight.
-In some situations they’ve noticed the symptom while the patient has not, which may in some cases indicate cognitive issues.
+There is a risk that suggestible patients will answer yes to symptoms they haven’t had - so don’t take a ‘yes’ at face value.
+Ask for more detail, such as examples of when the symptom has happened and what they’ve experienced.

 Ask about the functional effects of symptoms.
 This is important to get a sense of how severe they are and if the patient is at risk, whether of falls, work performance issues, or inability managing at home without help.

-It also offers localising value - certain functions are affected by particular neurological problems.
+It also offers localising value - certain functions are affected by particular neurological problems:

 It is also useful to work out what patients are no longer able to do - or what they’re avoiding doing.
 They may not report too many difficulties in daily life, but that’s because they’ve stopped doing things they used to - ask what those were, if they noticed problems during them, and what would happen if they tried now.
+People who are functioning reasonably well in daily life as a result of giving up their former activities may be significantly impaired.

 History part 2: What?

-The following describes the approach to exploring this in the history, considering onset, subsequent evolution, transient symptoms, associated features, and how to use demographic factors as clues to the aetiology.
+The following describes the approach to exploring this in the history, considering onset, evolution, transient symptoms, associated features, and how to use demographic factors as clues to the aetiology.

 Onset

 Sometimes it is obvious that symptoms began suddenly, for example a witness statement that the person collapsed in the middle of an action.
-Another example is someone who clearly remembers abruptly losing their ability to speak and only producing incomprehensible sounds when they tried for the next 5 minutes - then things suddenly returned to normal.
+Another example is someone who clearly remembers abruptly losing their ability to speak and only producing incomprehensible sounds when they tried for the next 5 minutes - then things rapidly returned to normal.

 In addition to onset, we can tell a lot from what happens next.
+Diseases all behave in certain ways, and whether they progress, stablise, fluctuate, or fully disappear, is valuable information.
+We use it heavily in neurology.

 We don’t have this luxury when seeing a patient in the emergency setting shortly after new symptoms began - and we generally can’t sit and wait to find out!